psr18-adapter/algoliasearch-client-php/README.md

 ## Usage

 Here's service definition that I used in combination with `algolia/search-bundle`.

-If you don't use this bundle, you should manage to turn this config to PHP code on your own.
-Contribution for such snippet welcome.
 ```xml
 <service id="search.client" class="Algolia\AlgoliaSearch\SearchClient" public="true" lazy="true">
     <argument type="service">